Takobz/simplek8s/README.md

       ports:
         - containerPort: 3000
 ```
-Kubernetes will take `name: client-pod` and `kind: Pod` then look into the Nodes that are created if an object with the specified name and kind exists.
-Then if it does it will if the config of the existing Node are the same as the config file, if not the Kubernetes master will find means to update whatever changed.
+Kubernetes will take `name: client-pod` and `kind: Pod` then look into the Nodes that are created if an object with the specified name and kind exists (i.e name: client-pod and Kind: Pod).
+If it finds such an object that is already created kubernetes will compare the config file given on `apply` with the config of the existing object, if not they are not the same Kubernetes master will find means to update whatever changed.

 Each config file created is attached to an object with `name` and `kind`.
 If the `name` or `kind` change Kubernetes will create a new object regardless if it's the same yaml config file.